mpakus/comandor/README.md

   # or fail? (failed?) if it’s invalid.
   # And you can get all errors with #errors method.
   def perform
+    # .error method adds message to the :amount field
     return error(:amount, 'Deposit amount should be more than $100') if @amount < 100
     create_deposit
   end